 We need to start to shed this armour so that we can truly recognize how awful the events that are happening all around the world really are.

-Anika Talyan, freshman, is a staff reporter for the Messenger.
-At MHS she is involved in Robotics, Key Club and Student Council.
-Outside of school Anika...
+Anika Talyan, junior, is the A&E Editor for the Messenger.
+At MHS she is involved in Robotics and Key Club.
+Outside of school, Anika is on her summer...